Vocabulary Level Test

 Advanced - CEF Level C1/C2

-Now you've found your level, why not try a class to get advice from one of our teachers?
+Now you've found your level with this vocabulary level test, why not try a class to get advice from one of our Oxford Online English teachers?